What is a Potentiometer?

 This type of potentiometer is mainly used to measure the voltage across a branch of a circuit, for measuring the internal resistance of a battery cell, for comparing a battery cell with a standard cell and in our daily life, it is commonly used in the equalizer of music and sound mixing systems.

-Digital potentiometers are three terminal device, two fixed end terminals and one wiper terminal which is used to vary the output voltage.
+Digital potentiometers are three-terminal devices, two fixed end terminals and one wiper terminal which is used to vary the output voltage.

 Digital potentiometers have various applications, including calibrating a system, adjusting offset voltage, tuning filters, controlling screen brightness, and controlling sound volume.